willardharris/linhpsdr/README.md

 Optimized Panadapter and Waterfall for better performance.
 Moved WDSP (DSP Processing) to a seperate thread to improve performance.
 Added NR2 Trained and new noise menu.
+Fixed TX OC
+Added Fequency Calibration
 Various other tweaks and fixes!

-Please note: This is very beta, and is constanly updating!
+Please note: This is very beta, and is constantly updating!

 Thanks,